Back To Search Results

 • There are reports of aortopulmonary fistula formation following Konno-Rastan aortoventriculoplasty, likely due to improper closure or excessive tissue tension.

-• Improperly sized patches or misalignment during reconstruction can create a gradient in the RVOT, potentially leading to right ventricular dysfunction.
+• Improperly sized patches or misalignment during reconstruction can create a gradient in the RVOT, potentially leading to RV dysfunction.

 Clinical Significance

-There are many techniques for aortic root enlargement with posterior incision on the aortic annulus.
-Konno-Rastan-aorticoventriculoplasty is the only anterior root enlargement technique that is effective for relief of subvalvar, valvar and supravalvar aortic stenosis with good long-term outcomes and minimal complication rate.
-The additional patch on the right ventricular outflow tract makes it useful in cases with combined right and left ventricular outflow tract obstruction patients.
+There are many techniques for aortic root enlargement with a posterior incision on the aortic annulus.
+Konno-Rastan aorticoventriculoplasty is the only anterior root enlargement technique that is effective for relieving subvalvar, valvar, and supravalvar aortic stenosis, with good long-term outcomes and a minimal complication rate.
+The additional patch on the RVOT makes it useful in cases with combined right and LVOT obstruction.
 The incision has been modified to spare the aortic annulus (modified Konno) for relief of subaortic stenosis.
 This procedure has also been used along with the Ross procedure with small aortic roots to accommodate a good size autologous pulmonary root in native aortic root position using a Konno incision to enlarge the aortic root followed by pulmonary autograft implantation; it is also specifically useful in patients with prior mitral valve replacement requiring aortic root enlargement since posterior enlargement of the annulus is not possible in such cases.

-The K-R procedure is an effective and attractive treatment for LVOT enlargement, surgically incising the aortic root, the interventricular septum, and the anterior wall of the LVOT.[2]
-Various case series have shown that the K-R procedure, together with aortic valve replacement, provides optimal postoperative results with minimal associated mortality rates (<1%), low mean gradient (<10 mm Hg), and remission of the New York Heart Association IV-III symptoms to I-II.
-Likewise, the safety of this technique has been highlighted with a survival greater than 85% and without deterioration of ventricular function in a 20-year follow-up (LVEF, 58%–62%).[3][4][5]
+The Konno-Rastan procedure is an effective and attractive treatment for LVOT enlargement, involving the surgical incision of the aortic root, the interventricular septum, and the anterior wall of the LVOT.[2]
+Various case series have demonstrated that the Konno-Rastan procedure, combined with AVR, yields optimal postoperative outcomes with minimal associated mortality rates (<1%), a low mean gradient (<10 mm Hg), and remission of New York Heart Association symptoms from IV to III and I to II.
+Likewise, the safety of this technique has been highlighted by a survival rate greater than 85% and the absence of deterioration in ventricular function in a 20-year follow-up (LV ejection fraction, 58%–62%).[3][4][5]

 Enhancing Healthcare Team Outcomes